John Pory: News

 In London from the early 1620s on, Pory helped Nathaniel Butter, who was creating news periodicals for the English public.
 Headquartered at Butter's shop at the sign of the Pied Bull, Pory was a "correspondent" in the literal sense, who maintained exchanges of letters with the wide variety of prominent people he had met and cultivated in his earlier public career.
 Other similarly-situated men of his generation, like John Chamberlain, played comparable roles in such correspondences and exchanges of news; Pory was atypical and perhaps unique in that he channelled his knowledge and contacts into commercial news ventures, Butter's early newspapers.
 Pory also ran his own manuscript news service, charging patrons for regular news reports; Viscount Scudamore paid Pory £20 for an annual subscription of weekly bulletins for the year 1632.

 In some respects, Pory was the first to do what many modern public figures do, moving among official posts, journalism, and positions in the private sector.
 He accumulated a wide range of acquaintances with people in a range of positions and locations, and maintained a vigorous letter-writing correspondence with influential people during his later years.
 However, contemporaries described him as being addicted to both gossip and alcohol.

 Influences and connections

 Modern scholars who have studied Pory's published works and his correspondence have unearthed a range of linkages with important figures of his era, like John Donne and John Milton.
 Shakespeare may have borrowed from Pory's book on Africa for his Othello; Ben Jonson used it for The Masque of Blackness.
 Pory's extant correspondence provides researchers with a wealth of detail about London and Court society in the period.
 He describes, among other things, the last hours of Sir Walter Raleigh, and brawls between nobles at the Blackfriars Theatre.

-Family

-He was the son of William Pory (d.1606?) of Butters Hall, Thompson, Norfolk.
-John Pory was baptised on 16 March 1572, together with his twin sister Mary.

-Who his mother was has for many years been a great mystery.

-It is known that John Pory was a first cousin of Temperance Flowerdew, because John Pory writes in a letter to Sir Dudley Carleton on 28 November 1618 of Sir George Yeardley, Temperance's husband, that "this George Yeardley hath married my Cousin German, and infinitely desires my company."